mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:05:07](https://www.youtube.com/watch?v=6VBbi3Rl2eY&t=00h05m07s)

 When you place a snippet like `$this->loadTemplate('preacherpanel');` into the Site View code, JCB automatically links it to the corresponding template file under `tmpl/`.
-That’s how **templates become part of the Site View** during compilation.
+That's how **templates become part of the Site View** during compilation.

 ---